Ardeelia/AI-OPS_assn1/README.md

 Q4
 The video is located in the drive link shared above

-Screenshot results as requested are attached in the Q4 Folder
+Screenshot results as requested are attached in the Q4 Folder for the teammate I am with DA24B048

 The final repo for q4 as done in the video is https://github.com/Ardeelia/Q4